Shadow systems, decomposability and isotropic constants: Derivatives of the isotropic constant

 \section{Derivatives of the isotropic constant}

 The main goal of this section is to compute the second derivative of $K \mapsto L_K$.
 As a starting point, we reproduce Rademacher's computation of the first derivative.
 Rademacher's computation \cite{rad16} yields the derivative of $P_t \mapsto L_{P_t}$ as a facet of a simplicial polytope $P_0$ is hinged around one of its ridges.
 In order to state the result slightly more generally, we recall a notion of weak differentiability of convex-body-valued maps that was introduced and studied by Pflug and Weisshaupt \cite{pfl96,wei01,pw05}.
-Here and in the following, we use the term \textit{signed measure} to denote a linear combination of Borel probability measures on $\R^n$.
+Here and in the following, we use the term \emph{signed measure} to denote a linear combination of Borel probability measures on $\R^n$ and write $C(\R^n)$ for the vector space of continuous functions $\R^n \rightarrow \R$, equipped with the supremum norm.

-\begin{definition} A map $[t_1,t_2] \rightarrow \Knn$, $t \mapsto K_t$ is called \textit{weakly differentiable} at $t^* \in [t_1,t_2]$ if there exists a continuous linear functional $\mu \colon C(\R^n) \rightarrow \R$ with
+\begin{definition} A map $[t_1,t_2] \rightarrow \Knn$, $t \mapsto K_t$ is called \emph{weakly differentiable} at $t^* \in [t_1,t_2]$ if there exists a continuous linear functional $\mu \colon C(\R^n) \rightarrow \R$ with

 By the Riesz representation theorem, the linear functional $\mu$ can be identified with a signed measure (which happens to be supported on $\bd K_{t^*}$).
-The linear functional $\mu$ is called the \textit{weak derivative} of $t \mapsto K_t$ at $t^*$. \end{definition}
+The linear functional $\mu$ is called the \emph{weak derivative} of $t \mapsto K_t$ at $t^*$. \end{definition}

 We note that a map $[t_1,t_2] \rightarrow \Knn$ can be weakly differentiable at the boundary points $t_1$ and $t_2$ of its domain.
 In these cases, \eqref{eq_def_weak_derivative} refers to the one-sided derivative from the right or the left, respectively.